 where a lawn sweeper comes in.
 Early Spring is also an ideal time to dethatch your lawn, leaving a significant amount of thatch behind for your lawn sweeper to pick up.
 Lastly, lawn sweepers are commonly used to pick up grass clippings throughout the Spring.

 Summer: Same as in the Spring, lawn sweepers are mostly used for picking up grass clippings throughout the Summer months.

 Fall: Fall is arguably the best time of the year to own a lawn sweeper.
 With leaves and pine needles starting to fall, a lawn sweeper makes Fall clean up easy and effortless.
 But let’s not forget that it is also very useful for picking up the remainder of your grass clippings before the Winter months.

 Winter: Once the leaves are picked up and the lawn mowers are put away, a lawn sweeper can still be put to good use throughout the Winter by cleaning up any of debris that has fallen on the ground.

 Brinly-Hardy Lawn Sweepers

-This past year, we also released our new Lawn Sweeper/Dethatcher.
+At Brinly-Hardy, we sell a top-rated Lawn Sweeper/Dethatcher.
 The Sweeper Dethatcher is a two-in-one tool that allows you to dethatch while sweeping up the thatch simultaneously.
 Check out the video below to see the new Sweeper Dethatcher in action!